 Can You Buy One of The Starbucks’ Espresso Machines?

 Still want to own your own Thermoplan Mastrena?
-Happy to shell out the $20,000 to have your own personal Starbucks in your kitchen?
+Happy to shell out the amount of $20,000 to have your own personal coffee machine Starbucks in your kitchen?

 Official dealer Channels

 We’ll get straight to it: You can’t buy a Starbucks espresso machine—at least not directly, easily and legitimately.
 They’re made in Switzerland exclusively for Starbucks.

 The company co-developed them and has an exclusive license to purchase and use them, so there is no legitimate sales channel through which to purchase one.